 We begin by describing the problem setting.
-We observe the treatment $A\in\mathcal{A}$ and corresponding outcome $Y \in \mathcal{Y} \subset \mathbb{R}$.
+We observe the treatment $A\in\mathcal{A}$ and corresponding outcome $Y \in \mathcal{Y}$.
 We assume that there exists an unobserved confounder $U \in \mathcal{U}$ that affects both $A$ and $Y$.
-Our goal is to estimate the structural function $f_\mathrm{struct}(X)$ defined as
+Our goal is to estimate the structural function $f_\mathrm{struct}$ defined as

-which we assume to be continuous.
+for a given test point $\tilde a \in \mathcal{A}$.
 This function is also known as the \textit{Dose-Response Curve} or \textit{Average Potential Outcome}.
-The challenge of estimating $f_\mathrm{struct}$ is that the confounder $U$ is not observable --- we cannot estimate the structural function from observations $A$ and $Y$ alone.
-To deal with this, we assume access to the proxy $W$, which satisfies \begin{assum}[Structural Assumption] We assume $W \indepe (A,Y) | U$. \end{assum} \begin{assum}[Informative Proxy] Let $l: \mathcal{U} \to \mathbb{R}$ be any square integrable function $\|l\|_{\prob{U}} < \infty$.
-The following conditions hold:
+The challenge in estimating $f_\mathrm{struct}$ is that the confounder $U$ is not observable --- we cannot estimate the structural function from observations $A$ and $Y$ alone.
+To deal with this, we assume access to a proxy $W$, which satisfies the following two assumptions: \begin{assum} We assume $W \indepe (A,Y) | U$. \end{assum} \begin{assum} For any square integrable function $l: \mathcal{U} \to \mathbb{R}$, the following conditions hold for all $a \in \mathcal{A}$:

 \end{assum}